myrazma/2022_Masterthesis_Code/README.md

 | kfold           | --kfold 10                | Use kfold cross validation if kfold higher than 0.
 Default: 0, no cross validation used and use regular training.  |

+# Running the Empathy (ED) and Distress Direction (DD)

+The fittet PCA for the both directions can be found in EmpDim/pca_models/

+The input texts has to be transformed with Sentence-BERT (Reimers & Gurevych, 2019) with 'bert-large-nli-mean-tokens' as transformer model.

+You can also run the analsis by running the script *run_empdim.sh* with the desired settings.

-# Running MoRT
+# Running Moral Direciotn
-Since MoRT has other dependencies, we need to use another Docker image:
+Since the moral direction has other dependencies, we need to use another Docker image:

 Build the Dockerfile
 ```